serverless/blog/posts/2018-xx-xx-serverless-components-rest-api-tutorial.md

 ### Deploy and testing

 That's it!
-We wrote all the necessary code to setup and configure our fully-fledged REST API.
-We now have a REST API which is accesible via different API endpoints.
-This REST API will trigger different AWS Lambda functions which in turn query DynamoDB to query our products.
+We wrote all the necessary code to setup and configure our fully-fledged REST API!

+We now have a REST API which is accesible via 3 different API endpoints.
+This REST API will trigger our AWS Lambda functions which in turn reach out to DynamoDB to query our products.

 Let's Deploy and test our application!